 Over time, the world has seen growth in international migration for economic, social, political and security reasons among others.
-According to the World Migration Report (2022), the estimated number of international migrants has increased over the past 50 years.
-In 2020, almost 281 million people lived in a country other than their country of birth as compared to about 153 million in 1990, and 84 million in 1970.
+According to the World Migration Report (2024), the estimated number of international migrants has increased over the past 50 years.
+In 2023, almost 281 million people lived in a country other than their country of birth as compared to about 153 million in 1990, and 84 million in 1970.
 Since 1990, the share of international migrants aged 19 and younger has dropped from 18.9 percent to 14.6 percent, while international migrants older than 64 have remained steady at around 12.2 per cent.
 The share of female migrants has been decreasing since 2000, while the share of male migrants has increased by 1.4 percentage points.
 There is currently a larger number of male than female international migrants worldwide, and the gap has increased over the past 20 years.
 In 2000, the male to female split was 50.6 to 49.4 per cent (or 88 million male migrants and 86 million female migrants).
-In 2020 the split is 51.9 to 48 per cent, with 146 million male migrants and 135 million female migrants has increased by 1.3 percentage points (World Migration Report 2022).
+In 2020 the split was 51.9 to 48 per cent, with 146 million male migrants and 135 million female migrants.
+The share of female migrants has been decreasing since 2000, while the share of male migrants has increased by 1.3 percentage points (World Migration Report 2024).